India 01.10.2023 David Abram

 The Beaches of Andaman & Nicobar Islands

-A two-hour flight east of Chennai across the Bay of Bengal, the Andaman Islands are a remote tropical archipelago off the coast of southern Myanmar which the British used as a penal colony until 1947.
-Covered in pristine forest and ringed by coral reefs, its islands are mostly wild, inhabited by Tamil settlers and tribes of aboriginal hunter-gathers, some of whom live in complete isolation from the wider world.
+A two-hour flight east of Chennai across the Bay of Bengal, the Andaman Islands are a remote tropical archipelago off the coast of southern Myanmar.
+The British used them as a penal colony until 1947.
+The islands are covered in pristine forests and ringed by coral reefs.
+They are primarily wild, inhabited by Tamil settlers and tribes of aboriginal hunter-gatherers, some living in complete isolation from the wider world.

-The only island really geared up for tourism is Havelock, whose breathtaking turquoise water and soft white shell sand are served by a cluster hotels made from local hardwoods and grass-thatch.
-The signature experience here is a dip with the resident tusker, a retired timber elephant named Raju, who takes a constitutional swim in the sea each afternoon – an amazing spectacle when viewed through a face mask from below the water line.
+The only island geared for tourism is Havelock, whose breathtaking turquoise water and soft white shell sand are served by a cluster of hotels made from local hardwoods and grass-thatch.

-Find our more about India's Andaman and Nicibar islands:
+Find out more about India's Andaman and Nicobar islands, here: